disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 3. **Bold, Playful Aesthetics.**  A lively color scheme—complemented by high-contrast light and dark themes—ensures strong visual clarity and aligns with the energetic nature of the game.
 These theme options also improve accessibility and personalisation.
 4. **Intuitive Interaction and Feedback.**  Visual icons for hand gestures (rock, paper, scissors) are supported by hover states, click animations, and auditory feedback, creating a responsive environment that mimics real-world hand game interactions.
 5. **Micro-Interactions and Transitions.**   Subtle motion effects and transition animations (such as card flips, gesture reveals, and score changes) are used to enhance the perceived quality of the interface, without overwhelming the user or detracting from core functionality.
-6. **No-Frills Navigation and Replayability.**  Users are provided with clear calls-to-action (e.g., “Start Game”, “Play Again”) and minimal navigation barriers.
+6. **No-Frills Navigation and Replayability.**  Users are provided with clear calls-to-action (e.g., “ Game On ”, “Reset Game”) and minimal navigation barriers.
 Game sessions can be restarted instantly, promoting repeat engagement with a single click.
 7. **Clean, Minimalist UI.**   All visual elements are positioned to reduce clutter and emphasize gameplay.
 Icons, scores, instructions, and controls are arranged using a grid layout for balanced spatial alignment and simplicity.
 8. **Performance Optimisation.**  Images, animations, and JavaScript modules are optimised for quick loading and smooth transitions.
 Caching strategies and minimal asset bloat were prioritised to maintain seamless performance, even on slower networks.
 9.  **Trustworthy, Distraction-Free Environment.**  The site avoids intrusive elements such as advertisements or unnecessary popups.
 Users are clearly informed upfront that no personal data, login, or downloads are required, which fosters a sense of trust and openness.